aharonium/opensiddur.org/posts/posts/haggadah-for-pesah-an-english-translation_(eve.feinstein_2013-03-17).html.md

 <em>Cover the matzot, raise the cup and recite:</em>That which stood for our ancestors applies to us as well.
 For it was not only one individual who stood up against us to destroy us.
 Rather, in every generation they stand up against us to destroy us.
-But the Holy One, blessed is He, redeems us from their hands.
+But the blessed Holy One redeems us from their hands.

 <em>Put down the cup, uncover the matsot, and continue.</em></div></td>
 </tr>